davekinkead/dailydialectic/readme.md

 The Daily Dialectic is a forum for presenting bite sized chunks of public philosophy served (almost) daily.
 Visit the [website](http://dave.kinkead.com.au/dailydialectic) for more details.

+The format is pretty simple:

+    10:00 arrive, drink tea, eat tim tams
+    10:15 talk starts
+    10:30 Q&A
+    11:00 retun to pondering the nature of reality

 ## Proposing a talk

 To propose a talk, follow these (hopefully) simple instructions: